I have decided to try something new. And no, I don't mean knitting.

 Many people have suggested using Caron Simply Soft in Light Country Peach, but it's a bit hard for me to obtain that yarn because they don't sell it at my local Michael's, and I would have to order it in bulk to have it be worthwhile if I order online.

-Finally, I came across this Bernat Handicrafter yarn in the color, Chamomile.
+Finally, I came across this Bernat Handicrafter yarn in Chamomile.
 As you know, I loved my past experience using Bernat Handicrafter for amigurumis, so I was glad to revisit this yarn.
-This peach colored was exactly what I was looking for.
+This peach-colored yarn was exactly what I was looking for.

 As you can see in the above photo that the doll on the left looks so pale, that you can barely see its white undies.
 Whereas the flesh tone of the right looks much more "alive".